ryanmaugv1/Tachyon/documentation/lexical_analyser.md

 # Identifiers

-There are not many keywords (identifiers) for the tachus language at the moment for the same reasons there are not a lot of data types is in order to keep it minimal and the keywords the language has as of now are:
+There are not many keywords (identifiers) for the tachyon language at the moment for the same reasons there are not a lot of data types is in order to keep it minimal and the keywords the language has as of now are:

     KEYWORDS = ["function", "class", "if", "true", "false", "nil", "print"]